fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 }
 ```

 Which is actually doing error handling instead of the usual list/sequence projection.
-The code also loooks very clean, which is nice.
-We can even deine nice-to-have methods lke
+The code also looks very clean, which is nice.
+We can even define nice-to-have methods like

 ```csharp
 public static class Result